Christmas has some clear protagonists: the little ones, so having a good list of Christmas plans for kids is key for these dates.

-Brilli Brilli
+3. Brilli Brilli

 From December 26 to January 4, the winter festival of La Casa Encendida will take place.
-A celebration to bid farewell to 2025 and welcome 2026 with plans full of music, color and fantasy for the whole family.
-There will be an installation (Venturia 3) created by the architects Conjuntos Empáticos, which contains an “extraterrestrial” house to play freely, relax and enjoy.
+A celebration to say goodbye to 2025 and welcome 2026 with plans full of music, color and fantasy for the whole family.
+There will be an installation (Venturia 3) created by the architects Conjuntos Empáticos, which contains an “alien” house to play freely, relax and enjoy.
 Also the experience “Pelis con los ojos cerrados”, to spur the imagination of the little ones, as well as a film screening, a mini dance club, workshops such as the illustrator Daniel Tornero or a pajama party with Caries (Carlangas and Natalia Ferviú).

 📍 Location: Ronda de Valencia, 2 (Embajadores)